Understanding the Women’s Market Through Gender Data and Analysis

 While the financial services gender gap is narrowing, access to financial services remains unequal and there is much work to be done to collect, analyze, and share data on market size in order to develop, market, and measure (the impact of) products and services tailored to women’s needs.
 Sex-disaggregated data is essential for product design and monitoring and paramount to understanding the impact of financial inclusion interventions on women's lives.

-Join us for a workshop where we dig into a few resources featured in our recent Gender Data and Analysis Guide.
-We will be joined by the Financial Alliance for Women, a network of financial organizations dedicated to championing the female economy, advocates for focusing on the women’s market by quantifying the market opportunity and financial benefits for financial service providers in, Global Business Case Tool for Financial Services Providers.
-We will also hear examples of how good gender data and analysis can help FSPs to understand the women’s market and to understand whether they are achieving product goals related to outreach and usage.
-The workshop will also be an opportunity to address some of your questions about gender data and analysis, so be sure to share those with us when you sign up!
+This workshop gave us the opportunity to dig into a few resources featured in our recent Gender Data and Analysis Guide.
+We were joined by the Financial Alliance for Women, a network of financial organizations dedicated to championing the female economy, advocates for focusing on the women’s market by quantifying the market opportunity and financial benefits for financial service providers in, Global Business Case Tool for Financial Services Providers.
+We also heard examples of how good gender data and analysis can help FSPs to understand the women’s market and to understand whether they are achieving product goals related to outreach and usage.

 What is Gender Data and Analysis?